ryjen/the-fatherless/script-outline.md

 * Maro envious of slave privilege to have a child.
 * Witnesses Cassian’s plan; inner conflict between envy and moral conscience.
-* Seeks guidance from friends in the cult to **offer knowledge of Sael’s conception**.
+* Seeks guidance from friends in a cult to **offer knowledge of Sael’s conception**.

 **Visuals:** Dimly lit corridors, Maro hesitates over letters and ledgers.
 **Symbolism:** Human weakness as the precursor to moral awakening.